• Skip to primary navigation

 If you take Route 911 and want to avoid crossing the rivers, you can enter the The Congo Trail property.
 Their property is right next to the river crossing and they charge visitors a fee to enter their property to cross and avoid the river crossings.

-***Safety is always our first priority for our readers so we are not telling you have to cross the rivers, we just want to explain what it’s like and how to safely drive Route 911 Monkey Trail.
+***Safety is always our first priority for our readers so we are not telling you that you have to cross the rivers.
+We want to explain what it’s like and how to safely drive Route 911 Monkey Trail.
 We never want any of our readers to get stuck or hurt so please do not cross the rivers if it is not 100000% safe or you are not 1000000% comfortable and confident.
-Likewise, water damage is never covered under any car rental insurance.
-It’s better to avoid the rivers by going through The Congo Trail.***
+Likewise, water damage is NEVER covered under any car rental insurance.
+It’s better to avoid the rivers by paying the fee and going through The Congo Trail.***

 Coming from Potrero/Tamarindo/Flamingo Direction